 Phylogenetics and population history of Lates species in Lake Tanganyika

 In the fall of 2016, I began my PhD research focusing on the genomics of evolution and speciation in fish radiations as a member of the Wagner Lab at the University of Wyoming.
-My research will involve investigating the phylogenetics of endemic Lates species in Lake Tanganyika, including divergence times, phylogenetic relationships, and population histories, as a method of examining current declines in these fisheries-important fishes.
+My research involves investigating the phylogenetics of endemic Lates (Nile perch) species in Lake Tanganyika, including divergence times, phylogenetic relationships, and population histories, as a method of contextualizing current declines in these fisheries-important fishes.
 In addition to work on Lates species, I am involved in projects researching Lake Tanganyika dagaa (sardines) and local Wyoming fish as well.

 MINNESOTA WOLF POPULATION GENETIC ASSESSMENT